 Then, you wait for the charge to appear on your account.
 You’ll have 120 days from the day they appear to use miles towards the charges.
 Simply select the charge you’d like to redeem for, and click Redeem Now.
 You’ll go through some confirmation pages, but the charge will be whisked away!

 Basically, anything else.
 There is a cash back option, but that will only get you 0.5 cents per mile in value.
 That’s only 1% cash back, and there are other cards to use if you want that.

 In addition, there are redemption options for gift cards.
 This also is a 0.5 cent valuation, and should also be avoided.

 Any travel purchase qualifies for redemption.
 This means traditional things like flights, hotels, taxis, transportation services, or even theme park tickets.
 I like the theme park ticket option, since other mileage currencies can’t help you save big on that expense.
 We even used the Barclaycard Arrival Plus card in our plan to get to Disney World for $1.

 Another area that I’ve used my Arrival Plus card for is award ticketing taxes and fees.
 While the fares are free on award tickets, since you’re using your miles, the taxes and fuel surcharges are still your responsibility.
 With the Arrival Plus card, those are wiped away (so long as they’re for more than $100).

-Other purchases, like restaurants and retail, do not qualify for points redemption, and you'll have to pay those off like any normal purchase, unfortunately.
-So, if you don't see yourself traveling option, I can't recommend this card to you.
-Consider one from our list of Best Credit Cards for Online Shopping if you're a shopaholic.
+Other purchases, like restaurants and retail, do not qualify for points redemption, and you’ll have to pay those off like any normal purchase, unfortunately.
+So, if you don’t see yourself traveling a lot, I can’t recommend this card to you.
+Consider one from our list of Best Credit Cards for Everyday Spending to earn on your regular spending.